 8. Nike x Yeezy: Kanye wore it, so it must be cool

-The legendary Nike x Kanye West’s Yeezys was one of the first collaborations between Nike and a non-athlete, and even has it’s own wikipedia page.
+The legendary Nike x Kanye West’s Yeezys was one of the first collaborations between Nike and a non-athlete, and even has it’s own Wikipedia page.
 They’ve sold out at almost every release, with one edition even selling out within 11 minutes.
-At one point, they were hovering around ebay with price tags as high as $7500.
+At one point, they were hovering around eBay with price tags as high as $7500.

 Apart from the celebrity endorsement, the fact that Kanye had designed them himself and had worn them during many of his live performances added street cred to the shoe.
 Even his other collaborations with Adidas were immensely successful, with fans commenting that “getting a pair of Yeezys is like the hunger games”.
-With Kanye’s street cred and a huge, loyal fanbase, it’s a no wonder that any collaboration with him seems to go well.
+With Kanye’s street cred and a huge, loyal fanbase, it’s no wonder that any collaboration with him seems to go well.

 Always consider: Who is the ‘cultural leader’ of your industry?